department-of-veterans-affairs/vets-website/content/pages/health-care/health-conditions.md

 order: 5
 children: healthCareConditions
 relatedlinks:
+  - heading: Other helpful information
+    links:
     - url: /health-care/about-va-health-care/
       title: About VA Health Care Coverage
       description: Learn more about your VA health care benefits, your health care team, and where you’ll go for care.
     - url: /health-care/eligibility/
       title: Health Care Benefits Eligibility
       description: Not sure if you qualify?
 Find out if you can get VA health care benefits.
     - url: /health-care/apply/
       title: Health Care Application Process
       description: Ready to apply?
 Get started now.
     - url: /disability-benefits/
       title: Disability Benefits
       description: Have an illness or injury that was caused—or made worse—by your active-duty service?
 Find out if you can get disability compensation (monthly payments) from VA.
 ---
 <div itemscope itemtype="http://schema.org/FAQPage">
 <div itemprop="description" class="va-introtext">